 Since these two cloud drives each have their own advantages, it is difficult to make a choice.
 If you are just for a data backup, both Google Drive and Dropbox can meet your needs, whether it is syncing Google Drive to Dropbox or syncing Dropbox to Google Drive.

-If you have the above-mentioned needs, keep reading to the post below and you will learn 2 free ways to realize moving files from Dropbox to Google Drive or Google Drive to Dropbox.
+If you have the above-mentioned needs, keep reading and you will learn 2 free ways to realize moving files from Dropbox to Google Drive or Google Drive to Dropbox.
 We will take syncing from Google Drive to Dropbox as an example.

-Sync Google Drive with Dropbox in Traditional Way
+Sync Google Drive with Dropbox in the Easiest Way

-Next, you'll learn how to use MultCloud to backup Google Drive to Dropbox.
+Next, you'll learn how to use MultCloud to sync Google Drive to Dropbox in 4 simple steps.

 Step 1.
 Create One MultCloud Account